GovCodex

 Fences, Driveways, and Landscaping

-• Fences over 6' in residential zones
+• Fences above your local height limit in residential zones

 • Driveway expansions or pavement